About The Student Voice Project!

 The Student Voice Project (SVP) is a 3 day Alternative Reading Week program run out of the New College Office of Student Life and Leadership (SLL) in collaboration with U of T Health and Wellness.

 The SVP program partners with community health organizations, the University of Toronto mental health program staff, and students interested in talking about mental health to critically engage with issues of mental health on campus.
-Over the 3 day project, students will learn from mental health professionals and activists, share lived experiences, discuss mental health issues and realities on campus, and work with artists to create a written or spoken word poetry piece, a visual art piece or a zine.
+Over the 3 day project, students will learn from mental health professionals and activists, share lived experiences, discuss mental health issues and realities on campus, and work with artists to create a written or spoken word poetry piece, a painting or jewelry.
 Guided by Peer Facilitators and Staff Administrators, students from all three campuses will come together to learn about mental health issues facing young people and the resources available to them here on campus and across the GTA.

 This is an opportunity for your ideas to help foster understanding, open lines of communication, and build access.
 This is a chance for your voice to be heard!
 Students participating will gain skills in health research, design, as well as knowledge translation and promotion.
 This program will also be eligible for the co-curricular record.